On the past maximal development of near-FLRW data for the Einstein scalar-field Vlasov system: Introduction

 and obtained a lower bound on the Kretschmann scalar by $a^{-6}$, ensuring that the Strong Cosmic Censorship conjecture holds in this symmetry class.
 However, when comparing our results to \cite{Rein96}, it should be noted that near-FLRW spacetimes are not covered by the stability result \cite[Theorem 5.3]{Rein96}, as discussed in the subsequent Remark.
 Indeed, in these coordinates, FLRW spacetimes correspond to the choices

-Solutions depend on the expansion rescaled momentum variables $w$ and $F$.
-In \cite{Rein96}, the maximum of these quantities on the support of $f$ at the initial hypersurface $a=1$ is denoted by $w_0$ and $F_0$, respectively.
+Renormalised Vlasov solutions $f^\sharp$ on the mass shell depend on the expansion rescaled \change{velocity }variables $w$ and $F$.
+In \cite{Rein96}, the maximum of these quantities on the support of $f^\sharp$ at the initial hypersurface $a=1$ is denoted by $w_0$ and $F_0$, respectively.
 This notation in hand, one computes that FLRW spacetimes satisfy